Update: The second stage has started!

-Your input will be shared with the project team to be used to develop their workplan for implementation.
+Your input was shared with the project team to be used to develop their workplan for implementation.
 This will include using your feedback to help develop criteria for public art in northeast Calgary; creating a selection panel that includes Calgarians from northeast Calgary; and, creating a list of potential artists.
-Once artists are selected, we will come back to you for a second round of engagement.
+Once artists are selected, they will come back to you for a second round of engagement.

 EVALUATION AND DEMOGRAPHICS

 We want you to feel included in engagement.
 This means that we want you to feel respected; we want you to know your opinion is valued; and, we want you to be supported to participate in The City’s engagement process.
 We do not want you to experience any difficulties to sharing your ideas and opinions with us.
 We try to design engagement activities so that everyone that wants to be involved, can be.